-An advantage of having the system support different file structures is that the support comes from the system; individual applications are not required to provide the support.
-In addition, if the system provides the support for different file structures, it can presumably implement the support more efficiently than an application.
+Answer: An advantage of having the system support different file structures is that the support comes from the system; individual applications are not required to provide the support.
+In addition, if the system provides the support for different file structures, it can implement the support presumably more efficiently than an application.

 The disadvantage of having the system provide support for defined file types is that it increases the size of the system.
-In addition, applications that require file types other than what is provided by the system may not be able to run on the system.
+In addition, applications that may require different file types other than what is provided by the system may not be able to run on such systems.

 An alternative strategy is for the operating system to define no support for file structures and instead treat all files as a series of bytes.
 This is the approach taken by UNIX systems.
 The advantage of this approach is that it simplifies the operating system support for file systems, as the system no longer has to provide the structure for different file types.
-Furthermore, it allows applications to define file structures, thereby avoiding the situation in which a system may not provide a file definition required for a specific application.
+Furthermore, it allows applications to define file structures, thereby alleviating the situation where a system may not provide a file definition required for a specific application.

-13.4 Could you simulate a multilevel directory structure with a single-level directory structure in which arbitrarily long names can be used?
+10.4 Could you simulate a multilevel directory structure with a single-level directory structure in which arbitrarily long names can be used?
 If your answer is yes, explain how you can do so, and contrast this scheme with the multilevel directory scheme.
 If your answer is no, explain what prevents your simulation's success.
 How would your answer change if file names were limited to seven characters?

-If arbitrarily long names can be used, then it is possible to simulate a multilevel directory structure.
+Answer: If arbitrarily long names can be used then it is possible to simulate a multilevel directory structure.
 This can be done, for example, by using the character "." to indicate the end of a subdirectory.
-Thus, for example, the name jim.java.F1 specifies that F1 is a file in subdirectory java, which in turn is in the root directory jim.
+Thus, for example, the name jim.java.F1 specifies that F1 is a file in subdirectory java which in turn is in the root directory jim.

-If file names were limited to seven characters, then this scheme could not be utilized, and thus, in general, the answer is no. The next best approach in this situation would be to use a specific file as a symbol table (directory) to map arbitrarily long names (such as jim.java.F1) into shorter arbitrary names (such as XX00743), which are then used for actual file access.
+If file names were limited to seven characters, then the above scheme could not be utilized and thus, in general, the answer is no. The next best approach in this situation would be to use a specific file as a symbol table (directory) to map arbitrarily long names (such as jim.java.F1) into shorter arbitrary names (such as XX00743), which are then used for actual file access.

-13.5 Explain the purpose of the open() and close() operations.

-- The open() operation informs the system that the named file is about to become active. - The close() operation informs the system that the named file is no longer in active use by the user who issued the close operation. - 13.6 In some systems, a subdirectory can be read and written by an authorized user, just as ordinary files can be. - a.
-Describe the protection problems that could arise.
+- 10.5 Explain the purpose of the open() and close() operations.
+Answer: - The open() operation informs the system that the named file is about to become active. - The close() operation informs the system that the named file is no longer in active use by the user who issued the close operation. - 10.6 Give an example of an application in which data in a file should be accessed in the following order: - a.
+Sequentially b.
+Randomly